withastro/docs/WRITING.md

 We take great pride in our code samples, but they require a little extra work to write!

-We'll help you out in a PR if your code authoring needs a little tweaking before merging, but you can make use of all our features below and preview them locally to make sure your code looks the way you want.
+Don't worry!
+We'll help you out in a PR if your code authoring needs some adjustment before merging.
+But, you can make use of all our features below and preview them locally to make sure your code looks the way you want.

 If you are **editing existing code samples**, then please make sure to preview your updated code sample!
 Update any necessary syntax such as line highlighting or title (file name).